-Due to extensive industrial production with negative footprint on the environment, various polluting as well as taking into account all the negative climate change implications, the CB area is at high risk of natural hazards and biodiversity loss.
-The biggest environmental polluter in the CB area is the largest oil refining enterprise on the Balkan peninsula - Lukoil Neftohim Burgas AD, which despite the deployment of advanced technological solutions to process hydrogen sulfide, reduce the amount of hazardous emissions into the atmosphere and water, and safely neutralize environmental waste, the company remains one of the biggest polluters in the country/region.
+Due to extensive industrial production with negative footprint on the environment, the CB area is at high risk of natural hazards and biodiversity loss.
+The biggest environmental polluter remains the largest oil refining enterprise on the Balkan peninsula - Lukoil Neftohim Burgas AD, despite the introduction of advanced technological solutions in hydrogen sulphide processing, the reduction of hazardous emissions into the atmosphere and water, and the eco-friendly waste management.
 The CB area acts as a strategic intersection of energy corridors bridging energy suppliers from the east and energy consumers in the west; therefore, it bears extensive environmental hazard.
-On top of all that, the majority of waste water produced in the region flows directly to the rivers causing damages and significant environmental problems.
+On top of all that, the majority of waste water produced in the region flows directly to the rivers causing significant environmental problems.
 Other key factors expected to adversely affect human health, environment, biodiversity, and economic growth include: (1) frequent floods, (2) powerful convective storms, (3) severe droughts; (4) landslides; (5) increasing frequency of forest fires due to insufficient afforestation, self-ignition of dry grass near forests, careless handling of fire, uncontrolled burning of household waste; (6) relatively high seismic hazard.

 The integrity of almost all natural ecosystems in the CB area, including the bird migration routes - Via Pontica and Via Aristotelis, are currently threatened, due partly to ongoing climatic changes but also to anthropogenic pressures, resulting in habitat degradation and the increasing threat of forest fires.
-Currently applied management approaches and strategies do not provide for effective biodiversity conservation.
-Since the ecological infrastructure in the CB area is generally assessed as underdeveloped, the absence of ecosystem-based practices and services to deal with various environmental challenges, weakens efforts for addressing climate change issues.
+Currently applied management strategies do not provide for effective biodiversity conservation.
+Since the ecological infrastructure in the CB area is generally assessed as underdeveloped, the absence of ecosystem-based practices to deal with various environmental challenges, weakens efforts for addressing climate change issues.